 Our primary investment objective is to generate current income, with a secondary objective to generate capital appreciation.
 We have elected, and intend to qualify annually, to be treated as a RIC for U.S. federal income tax purposes under subchapter M of the Code.
-See "U.S. Federal Income Tax Matters."
+See "U.S. Federal Income Tax Matters" in this Prospectus.